gravitational/teleport/docs/admin-guide.md

     # by default it's equal to hostname
     nodename: graviton

+    # Data directory where Teleport keeps its data, like keys/users for
+    # authentication (if using the default BoltDB back-end)
+    data_dir: /var/lib/teleport

     # one-time invitation token used to join a cluster. it is not used on
     # subsequent starts
     auth_token: xxxx-token-xxxx